-- 1. Increasing the amount of supervision, either with the same or other Clinical Supervisor. - 2.
-Change the format, emphasis, and/or focus of clinical supervision. - 3.
+1. Increasing the amount of supervision, either with the same or other Clinical Supervisor.

+- 2. Change the format, emphasis, and/or focus of clinical supervision. - 3.
 Referring the Intern to seek psychological services. - 4.
 Reducing the Intern's clinical workload. - 5.
 Recommend the intern engage in specific academic coursework or training.

 The length of a schedule modification period will be determined by the ITD in consultation with the Clinical Supervisor that oversees the area (i.e., therapy or assessment).
 The termination of the schedule modification period will be determined, after discussions with the Intern, by the ITD in consultation with the Intern's appropriate Clinical Supervisors.
-If the intern does not complete the schedule modification plan in a satisfactorily way, he or she will be notified in writing that will be placed on probation.
+If the intern does not complete the schedule modification plan in a satisfactorily way, he or she will be put on probation.